 Starchy beans like pinto and cannelini are easier to mash by hand, but are softer and harder to flip over.

 Dry beans like chickpeas (garbanzo beans) make firm burgers; black and kidney beans fall somewhere between starchy and dry beans.

 For drier beans like garbanzo beans, make them like falafel with added starch, puree them well, shape into patties and fry like a burger.

 To prepare beans easily, pulse in a food processor, mash with a potato masher or crush with a rolling pin between two pieces of waxed paper.

 Don’t make bean burgers too thin or they’re harder to flip over; about half an inch thick works well.

 Cook them about three minutes per side over medium-low heat on a lightly oiled flat griddle or in a non-stick skillet; don’t try to cook them on a ridged grill.

 To freeze, cook them completely.
 Chill, wrap and freeze.
 Reheat in the microwave or on a baking sheet in a 350°F oven.

-You can serve bean burgers on a bun, with any of your favorite toppings, such as grilled onions and cheddar cheese or blue cheese and bacon.
+You can serve bean burgers on a bun with any of your favorite toppings, such as grilled onions and cheddar cheese or blue cheese and bacon.
 They’re also great served open-faced, topped with yogurt and relish or a heap of green salad or cole slaw.
 Add fries or other sides like potato salad for a heartier meal.

 Best bean burger recipes

-Homemade Black Bean Veggie Burgers from allrecipes.com.
+Homemade Black Bean Veggie Burgers from allrecipes.com

-Butter Bean Burgers from allrecipes.com.
+Butter Bean Burgers from allrecipes.com

-Mexican Bean Burgers from allrecipes.com.
+Mexican Bean Burgers from allrecipes.com

-Morgan’s Veggie Patties from Guys Big Bite on foodnetwork.com.
+Morgan’s Veggie Patties from Guys Big Bite on foodnetwork.com

-Deluxe Black Bean Burger from Big Daddy’s House on foodnetwork.com.
+Deluxe Black Bean Burger from Big Daddy’s House on foodnetwork.com

-Southwestern Black Bean Burgers with Chipotle Sweet Potato Fries from katherinemartinelli.com.
+Southwestern Black Bean Burgers with Chipotle Sweet Potato Fries from katherinemartinelli.com

-Homemade Bean Burgers from katheats.com.
+Homemade Bean Burgers from katheats.com

-- Grilled Bean Burgers Recipe from tasteofhome.com.
+Grilled Bean Burgers Recipe from tasteofhome.com

-Jeanie’s Falafel from allrecipes.com.
+Jeanie’s Falafel from allrecipes.com

-- My Favorite Falafel from epicurious.com.
+My Favorite Falafel from epicurious.com

-If you liked this post, you might also like:
+If you liked this post, you may also like: